 1 teaspoon vanilla

-½ cup milk (soy or regular)
+½ cup milk (soy or regular)2 bananas (about 2 cups), mashed

 ¼ cup nuts (optional)